PaulKinlan/paul.kinlan.me/content/2017-08-27-the-web-is-my-api.markdown

 understood the benefits such as linkability and discovery, but I never really had a full picture of what would be possible.

-I remember Mike saying "[the Web is my API](http://softwareas.com/cors-scraping-and-microformats/)" talking about the being able to expose your site and your data in a page via microformats and other structured data and being able to access it directly from another another browser context, using a simple XMLHttpRequest and the CORS API:
+One thing that Mike said was "[the Web is my API](http://softwareas.com/cors-scraping-and-microformats/)", where he talked about the being able to expose your site and your data in a page via microformats and other structured data and being able to access it directly from another another browser context, using a simple XMLHttpRequest and the CORS API:

 >Anyway, what’s cool about this is you can treat the web as an API.
 The Web is
 >my API.
 "Scraping a web page" may sound dirtier than "consuming a web service",